daniel-cao-us/spam-predictor/README.md

 # Spam Predictor

 ## Overview
-This Python program implements a Naive Bayes classifier for sentiment analysis.
+This simple Python program implements a Naive Bayes classifier for sentiment analysis.
 It is designed to classify text data (e.g., reviews) into positive or negative sentiments.
 The implementation uses Laplace smoothing to handle unseen words and allows customization of key parameters such as the smoothing factor and positive prior probability.

 ## Key Features